eoja82/Mine-Sweeper/README.md

 # Mine-Sweeper
 This is my own version of the classic Minesweeper computer game.

-It is built with JavaScript, HTML, and CSS.
+It's a full stack app built with Node.js, Express, Mongoose, and MongoDB to store users' scores, and JavaScript for the game logic.

 You can try it out here: https://codepen.io/EOJA/full/zYYmgpe.